 These lifestyle factors include:

 One of the risks of taking too many antacids is bone fractures.
-Weird, right?
-After all, aren't we told to take those things as a calcium supplement?
-But those antacids reduce our stomach acid levels, which are essential for absorbing minerals... including calcium.
+Those antacids reduce our stomach acid levels, which are essential for absorbing minerals – including calcium.

-If you have low stomach acid levels, all the calcium in the world isn't going to help your bones.
-(If you suspect you might have low stomach acid, starting your day with a lemon cayenne water is a great start to improving your digestion.)
+If you have low stomach acid levels, all the calcium in the world isn’t going to help your bones.
+If you suspect you might have low stomach acid, these are some fantastic ways to address it.

-How do I get more calcium without milk?
+How do I get more calcium and improve bone health without milk?

-Don't get me wrong -- getting calcium in your diet is important, but if you're consuming a varied plantiful diet, you really have nothing to worry about.
-Same goes for your kids!
+Don’t get me wrong – getting calcium in your diet is important.
+If you’re consuming a varied plantiful diet and are digesting it properly, you really don’t have a lot to worry about.
+The same goes for your kids!
 Check out these calcium-rich powerhouse foods:

 - Collards (1 cup boiled) – 357 mg of calcium

 - Rhubarb (1 cup cooked) – 348 mg of calcium